Discover the island

 The 500 year old port is the pulsing heart of the city.

-At the entrance of the cave is the small chapel dedicated to Virgin Mary and deeper in the cave there used to be the ancient Greek temple of Artemis (Diana).
+At the cave entrance, there is the small chapel dedicated to Virgin Mary and deeper in the cave there used to be the ancient Greek temple of Artemis (Diana).

 The bear was the favourite animal of the goddess after all!